DIDSR/DIDSR-TiGER/Segmentation/README.md

 https://github.com/qubvel/segmentation_models

-Steps below describes the pipeline to develpe the segmentation model:
+Steps below describe the pipeline to develpe the segmentation model:

 1) Load all the TCGA, TC and JB images and masks.
 2) Relabel the mask values to 0,1 and 2 ("change_masks.py" relables the mask values).